rugtres/programming4biologists/README.md

 They contain code and instructions for installing and setting up Visual Studio Code for the course, on Windows or Linux.

-Checkout the website for more information.
+Checkout our [webpage](https://rugtres.github.io/programming4biologists/) for more information.